PhantomCracker/web-scrapper/README.md

 ## Features

+- please note that the required files that are needed (`sample-websites.csv` and `sample-websites-company-names.csv`) are already in the project
 - read multiple URLs from a CSV file
 - scrape for phone number(s), social media link(s) and physical address(es)
 - write the data found in the websites to a new CSV file based on the domain (domain being the primary key)